The College of New Jersey Logo

 I was found in violation of the Academic Integrity Policy.
 Is that record permanent?

 Student disciplinary records may be administratively deleted upon approval by the Provost.
 When a record is administratively deleted, the information it contains is no longer part of an official academic integrity record.
 Statistical information from deleted files may be retained with the student’s name and student identification number removed.
 Administrative deletion affects only information maintained by the AIA in the Office of Academic Affairs.
 Copies of letters distributed to other College departments, incident reports, police reports, and the results of previous background checks reported outside of the Office of Academic Affairs are not affected by an administrative deletion.
 Petitions for an administrative deletion may be made no sooner than one year after the date of the student’s last finding of responsibility from the academic integrity process and must be submitted in writing to the Provost using the standardized form available here.
+For individuals who are still enrolled at the College at the time of petition for administrative deletion of disciplinary records, the only immediate outcome could be removal of the “academic dishonesty” transcript notation for course failure.
+The complete deletion of disciplinary records would not happen until such time that the individual was separated from the College.
 Administrative deletion may not be granted for conduct that resulted in suspension or expulsion from the College.
 These offenses are retained indefinitely.